learn-co-curriculum/phase-1-control-flow-lab/README.md

-# (Student Grade Generator)
+# (Speed Detector )

 #### Date, 2024/03/24

 #### By *Charles Mumo*

 ## Description
-It's a program that prompts the user to input student marks.
+It's a  program that takes as input the speed of a car.

 ## Installation
 You use git clone to be able to download the documents in the GitHub